 Majority of workers’ compensation claims are due to slips and falls which result in fractures, dislocations, tissue disorders, open wounds or lacerations, and contusions.
 Common causes of slips and falls are:-

 Good housekeeping is one way of preventing trips and falls.
 Workers should also be provided with proper footwear and be made aware of the consequences of not wearing them.
 They should be encouraged to report if they notice any spills, obstruction, clutter, and damaged floors.
 Ensure that you print out a signage for slippery areas or wet floors.
 Keep the environment safe by ensuring that there are no loose cables.
 Also, keep away objects that are not being used.
-Apart from keeping the workplace tidy, this minimizes the chances of an accident.
+Apart from keeping the workplace tidy, this minimises the chances of an accident.

 The use of computers in workplaces has had its effects on the employees.
 More and more employees are complaining of eyestrain, spinal injuries, cumulative trauma disorder, and bodily pain.